North Dakota Eviction Notice

 Step 4: Attend Court Hearing

-A court hearing will be scheduled.
-If the tenant fails to appear or the court rules in favor of the landlord, a judgment will be issued requiring the tenant to vacate.
+The court schedules a hearing for both parties.
+Moreover, if the tenant fails to appear or the court rules in favor of the landlord, the judge issues a judgment requiring the tenant to vacate.

 Step 5: Obtain Writ of Eviction